qyang-nj/llios/articles/iOSTesting.md

 [Here](../testing/logic_test/build_and_test.sh) is a full sample to build and run a logic test without Xcode.

 ### Hosted Tests
-These tests require an app to run, known as hosted app.
-They usually depend on some features provided by the hosted app, like the size of a view.
+Some tests require an app to run, known as hosted app.
+They usually depend on some features provided by the host app, like UIApplication.
+They are called hosted tests or app tests.
 The runner is the host app instead of `xctest` and the test bundle is loaded into the host app.

 How does the host app know it should load and run the test?
 It’s through the injected `libXCTestBundleInject.dylib`.
 Check [Dynamic Interposing](../dynamic_linking/dynamic_interposing.md) for more details.
 ```
-DYLD_INSERT_LIBRARIES=PLATFORM_DIR/Developer/usr/lib/libXCTestBundleInject.dylib
+export SIMCTL_CHILD_DYLD_INSERT_LIBRARIES=$PLATFORM_DIR/Developer/usr/lib/libXCTestBundleInject.dylib
+xcrun simctl launch --console-pty "iPhone 14 Pro" me.qyang.HostApp
 ```

+[Here](../testing/hosted_test/build_and_test.sh) is a full sample to build and run a hosted test without Xcode.

 ### UI Tests
 UI tests let us test our app like the end user.
-It can mimic user behaviors, like tapping a button.
+It can mimic the end user behaviors, like tapping a button.
 In this case, our app is a standalone application, called target app.
 There is a separate runner app that loads the test bundle to test against our application.
 I'll add more details for this one later.